kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 ---
 title: "The AI Prisoner's Dilemma"
-description: "Individual rational choices about AI adoption might be leading us toward outcomes none of us actually want.
+description: "Individual logical choices about AI adoption might be leading us toward outcomes none of us actually want.
 Here's why we might be trapped in a collective dilemma."
 pubDatetime: 2025-06-12T20:44:00-8:00
 tags:
 - ai